sicpa-dlab/didcomm-react-native/README.md

 - Receiver side:
     - Call `Message.unpack` on receiver side that will decrypt the message, verify signature if needed and return a `Message` for further processing on the application level.

+## Publishing new version

+If you have write access to the repo, you can publish new version using following steps:
+- Create GitHub Personal access token with full `repo` and `write:packages` scopes if you don't have one
+- Run `npm login --registry=https://npm.pkg.github.com` command and log-in using your access token as a password
+- Run `npm publish` command from the repo root